-As an alternative measure that focuses on informal information networks (Panel B) we use the fraction of black migrants to a particular state or SEA from the state of Alabama.
+As an alternative measure that captures both informal information networks as well as cultural similarity, we use the fraction of black migrants to a particular state or SEA from the state of Alabama (Panel B).
 (We drop Alabama observations from the sample in this analysis.)
-The Tuskegee disclosure followed several decades of large-scale migration, particularly among African-American males, and we hypothesize that locations with a large number of incoming migrants from Alabama will also hold a high cultural proximity to the event.
-We take advantage of the complete count version of the 1940 U.S. Census, which contains a question about 5-year migration patterns with detailed geography measures, to calculate this statistic.44 Migration rates are highest in young adulthood; thus, the migration patterns from 1935-1940 will be reflective of cultural proximity in individuals aged 45-74 in 1972, provided individuals remain connected to their locations of origin 30 years hence.
-Further, the 1940 Alabama migration rates are also relevant as migration patterns are roughly stable over time, and new migrants may contribute to the cultural proximity of the broader population in their destination location (Collins and Wanamaker, 2015).
+The Tuskegee disclosure followed several decades of large-scale migration, particularly among African-American males, and we hypothesize that locations with a large number of incoming migrants from Alabama will also hold a high cultural proximity to the event and a more direct path over which information about the event may have traveled.
+We take advantage of the complete count version of the 1940 U.S. Census, which contains a question about 5-year migration patterns with detailed geography measures, to calculate this statistic.
+Migration rates are highest in young adulthood; thus, the migration patterns from 1935-1940 will be reflective of cultural proximity in individuals aged 45-74 in 1972, provided individuals remain connected to their locations of